What you should know

-Being a good partner with our communities also means spending dollars to support the local economy and businesses.
-As we strive to be more inclusive, we seek out competitive and qualified small, local and diverse businesses to participate in the supply of materials, equipment and services we need to operate.
-We work with advocacy groups to identify and encourage small, local and diverse businesses to participate in our procurement processes.
+Being a good partner with our communities also means doing business with local businesses.
+As we strive to be more inclusive, we seek out competitive and qualified small, local, and diverse businesses to provide services and supply the materials and equipment we need to operate.

-The Dominion Energy Supplier Diversity Program uses the following six diversity classifications:
+The Dominion Energy Supplier Diversity Program uses the following nine diversity classifications:

 - Minority-owned businesses

 - HUBZone businesses (those located in Historically Underutilized Business Zones, which are designated by the U.S. Small Business Administration)

 - Small businesses

 - Small disadvantaged businesses